espressif/idf-component-manager/README.md

 Some component manager commands commonly used for CI pipelines use are available without IDF.

-- `create-remote-component` - Register a new component in the registry
 - `pack-component` - Prepare an archive with the component
 - `upload-component` - Upload component to the registry
 - `upload-component-status` - Check status of the processing of the component